Many-body perturbation theory for atoms, molecules, and clusters

 MOLGW is an open-source software released under the GNU Public License version 3.0 And as such, MOLGW is completely free of charge.
 The GNU Public License offers the possibility for the user to download, compile, modify, and even redistribute the code.

-MOLGW is a Gaussian-type orbital code for finite systems.
+MOLGW is a Gaussian-Type Orbital (GTO) code for finite systems.
 It implements a self-consistent mean-field calculation, followed by a many-body perturbtation theory post-treatment.

 MOLGW can run a wide variety of popular density-functional theory approximations, including:

 - global hybrids: B3LYP, PBE0, BHLYP

 - range-separated hybrid: HSE06, CAM-B3LYP, LC-\(\omega\)PBE, OTRSH, BNL

 MOLGW can calculate the electron quasiparticle energies within different flavors of the \(GW\) approximation:

 - PT3, also known as Electron Propagator Theory